This ruler was added in version 18.07.05.

 When holding the control key down, you get 3 additional control points: one to rotate the quad, one to move the quad, and one to toggle VP3 Edit Mode.

-You can also use the Move Center keyboard shortcut to move the quad.
+You can also use the Move Center keyboard shortcut to move the quad in screen-space.
 This can be set via Settings/Edit Shortcuts/Ruler Shortcuts.

 If you want to create cylinder or cone sections, you'll want to slide the quad along a third vanishing line (by holding control while dragging a corner point).

 The first two vanishing points are defined implicitly by the shape of the quad.
-To define the 3rd vanishing point, you must enter VP3 Edit Mode by pressing control+shift, or clicking on the blue control point that appears next to the center point while holding control.
+To define the 3rd vanishing point, you must enter VP3 Edit Mode by clicking on the blue control point that appears next to the center point while holding control.

 While in this mode, the ruler will draw straight lines towards VP3.
 There are two methods you can use to set the VP3 position (press shift to toggle between them).